 After so many months of anticipation, your bundle of joy is about to arrive.
-You are probably wondering, what should be in your hospital bag for labor and delivery.
+You are probably wondering what should be in your hospital bag for labor and delivery.
+And if you are a first-time mom as I suspect you are, you have no clue.

 When to have your hospital bag ready

-Given that you are considered to be at term at 37 weeks, it is recommended that you have your hospital bag ready by around 36 weeks to 37 weeks.
+That said, given that you are considered to be at term at around 37 weeks, it is recommended that you have your hospital bag ready by around 36 weeks to 37 weeks.

 Some links on this page are affiliate links and as an Amazon Associate, I earn from qualifying purchases.